English novel: Victorian novel

 Important developments occurred in genre fiction in this era.
 Although pre-dated by John Ruskin's The King of the Golden River in 1841, the history of the modern fantasy genre is generally said to begin with George MacDonald, the influential author of The Princess and the Goblin and Phantastes (1858).
 William Morris was a popular English poet who also wrote several fantasy novels during the latter part of the nineteenth century.
 Wilkie Collins' epistolary novel The Moonstone (1868), is generally considered the first detective novel in the English language, while The Woman in White is regarded as one of the finest sensation novels.
-H. G. Wells's (1866–1946) writing career began in the 1890s with science fiction novels like The Time Machine (1895), and The War of the Worlds (1898) which describes an invasion of late Victorian England by Martians, and Wells is seen, along with Frenchman Jules Verne (1828–1905), as a major figure in the development of the science fiction genre.
+H. G. Wells's (1866–1946) writing career began in the 1890s with science fiction novels like The Time Machine (1895), and The War of the Worlds (1898) which describes an invasion of late Victorian England by Martians.
+Wells is seen, along with Frenchman Jules Verne (1828–1905), as inventing the scientific romance.
 He also wrote realistic fiction about the lower middle class in novels such as Kipps (1905) and The History of Mr Polly (1910).

 20th century

 The major novelists writing in Britain at the start of the 20th century were an Irishman James Joyce (1882–1941) and two immigrants, American Henry James (1843–1916) and Pole Joseph Conrad (1857–1924).
 The modernist tradition in the novel, with its emphasis "towards the ever more minute and analytic exposition of mental life", begins with James and Conrad, in novels such as The Ambassadors (1903), The Golden Bowl (1904) and Lord Jim (1900).
-Other important early modernists were Dorothy Richardson (1873–1957), whose novel Pointed Roof (1915), is one of the earliest example of the stream of consciousness technique and D. H. Lawrence (1885–1930), who wrote with understanding about the social life of the lower and middle classes, and the personal life of those who could not adapt to the social norms of his time.
+Other important early modernists were Dorothy Richardson (1873–1957), whose novel Pointed Roof (1915), is one of the earliest example of the stream of consciousness technique, and D. H. Lawrence (1885–1930), who wrote with understanding about the social life of the lower and middle classes and the personal life of those who could not adapt to the social norms of his time.
 Sons and Lovers (1913), is widely regarded as his earliest masterpiece.
 There followed The Rainbow (1915), though it was immediately seized by the police, and its sequel Women in Love published in 1920.
 Lawrence attempted to explore human emotions more deeply than his contemporaries and challenged the boundaries of the acceptable treatment of sexual issues, most notably in Lady Chatterley's Lover, which was privately published in Florence in 1928.
 However, the unexpurgated version of this novel was not published until 1959.
-Then in 1922 Irishman James Joyce's important modernist novel Ulysses appeared.
-Ulysses has been called "a demonstration and summation of the entire movement".
-Set during one day in Dublin in June 1904, in it Joyce creates parallels with Homer's epic poem the Odyssey.
+In 1922 Irishman James Joyce's important modernist novel Ulysses appeared.
+Set during one day in Dublin in June 1904, the novel has been called "a demonstration and summation of the entire movement."
+In it Joyce creates parallels with Homer's epic poem the Odyssey.